 An example of a graph that indicates a poor procedure is shown below.
 The COOLED RF TEMP and POWER lines have become erratic, indicating that the electrode is not able to deliver RF energy in a consistent manner for this tissue location.
-This will likely be accompanied by a higher that normal impedance reading (> 500 $\Omega$ ).
-This may be caused by tissue inhomogeneity around the active tip of the electrode, or by placing the active tip in dense connective tissue or bone.
+This will likely be accompanied by a higher than normal impedance reading (> 500 Ω).
+This may be the result of non-homogenous tissue around the active tip of the electrode, or by placing the active tip in dense connective tissue or bone.
 Immediately stop the procedure and reposition the electrode.